Authentication Web

 NOTE

-if a language has been set as the fallback language, the button will allow you to disable the fallback language, otherwise it will allow you to set it.
+If a language has been set as the fallback language, the button will allow you to disable the fallback language, otherwise it will allow you to set it.

 The order in which text strings are shown to the user is as follows: